tiburona/likhtik_scripts/spike_data_processing/README.md

 ### Plots

-The plotting functions that have the form plot_<data_type> can generate plots at multiple levels of the data hierarchy -- Group, Animal, and Unit (or UnitPair for cross-correlation/cross-correlogram).
+The plotting functions that have the form plot_<calc_type> can generate plots at multiple levels of the data hierarchy -- Group, Animal, and Unit (or UnitPair for cross-correlation/cross-correlogram).
 For definitions of the data hierarchy levels, see [here](documentation/data_hierarchy.md) The higher levels are averaged over the lower ones.
 Starting with "plot_group_stats" in the following list, plots are currently enabled only at the group level, with exceptions as noted.